halmartin/meraki-openwrt-docs/README.md

 This repository contains bootloader builds and flashing instructions for various Meraki products.

 There is no known method to flash the devices without physically opening them and removing/programming chips.
 For outdoor devices, disassembly will compromise the weather seal.
+The MX64 and MX65 are exceptions, they can be flashed without opening the device (refer to the OpenWrt forum/wiki).

 Device builds and instructions can be found in their respective directories.

 # Prerequisites

-Before starting, ensure you have the following:

 ## Tools
 - Small Torx and Philips screwdrivers